Artillery: Expansion of use

 In 1415, the Portuguese invaded the Mediterranean port town of Ceuta.
 While it is difficult to confirm the use of firearms in the siege of the city, it is known the Portuguese defended it thereafter with firearms, namely bombardas, colebratas, and falconetes.
 In 1419, Sultan Abu Sa'id led an army to reconquer the fallen city, and Marinids brought cannons and used them in the assault on Ceuta.
 Finally, hand-held firearms and riflemen appear in Morocco, in 1437, in an expedition against the people of Tangiers.
 It is clear these weapons had developed into several different forms, from small guns to large artillery pieces.

 The artillery revolution in Europe caught on during the Hundred Years' War and changed the way that battles were fought.
 In the preceding decades, the English had even used a gunpowder-like weapon in military campaigns against the Scottish.
 However, at this time, the cannons used in battle were very small and not particularly powerful.
 Cannons were only useful for the defense of a castle, as demonstrated at Breteuil in 1356, when the besieged English used a cannon to destroy an attacking French assault tower.
-By the end of the 14th century, cannon were only powerful enough to knock in roofs, and could not penetrate castle walls.
+By the end of the 14th century, cannons were only powerful enough to knock in roofs, and could not penetrate castle walls.

 However, a major change occurred between 1420 and 1430, when artillery became much more powerful and could now batter strongholds and fortresses quite efficiently.
 The English, French, and Burgundians all advanced in military technology, and as a result the traditional advantage that went to the defense in a siege was lost.
-The cannon during this period were elongated, and the recipe for gunpowder was improved to make it three times as powerful as before.
+Cannons during this period were elongated, and the recipe for gunpowder was improved to make it three times as powerful as before.
 These changes led to the increased power in the artillery weapons of the time.

 Joan of Arc encountered gunpowder weaponry several times.
 When she led the French against the English at the Battle of Tourelles, in 1430, she faced heavy gunpowder fortifications, and yet her troops prevailed in that battle.
 In addition, she led assaults against the English-held towns of Jargeau, Meung, and Beaugency, all with the support of large artillery units.
 When she led the assault on Paris, Joan faced stiff artillery fire, especially from the suburb of St. Denis, which ultimately led to her defeat in this battle.
 In April 1430, she went to battle against the Burgundians, whose support was purchased by the English.
 At this time, the Burgundians had the strongest and largest gunpowder arsenal among the European powers, and yet the French, under Joan of Arc's leadership, were able to beat back the Burgundians and defend themselves.
 As a result, most of the battles of the Hundred Years' War that Joan of Arc participated in were fought with gunpowder artillery.